 Medigap is a nickname for Medicare supplemental insurance plans.
 Medigap plans are private health insurance plans that are designed to help cover the “gaps” in coverage in Medicare.
-Examples of these gaps would be co-insurance, co-payments, deductibles and certain medical care not covered under Medicare.
+Examples of these gaps would be co-insurance, deductibles and certain medical care not covered under Medicare.
 While Medigap does address many of the shortcomings of Medicare, Medigap plans currently sold do not cover long-term care, dental, vision or private nursing.

 Medigap Plans are Standardized by the Federal Government

 Even though Medigap plans are run by private companies such as Blue Cross or Humana, every Medigap policy must offered standardized core benefits according to Federal and state laws.
 The plans are labeled the different Medigap plans by letters “A” through “L.” There are multiple Medigap plan G’s plans offered by multiple insurance companies, but each will offer the same core benefits.
 This makes it easy to compare Medigap G plans between two companies since they are the exact same core benefits but not necessarily the same price.

 We get so many visitors researching Medicare, Medigap, Medicare Advantage or Part D drug coverage that we have just launched a new site dedicate to Medicare Insurance.
 It’s called Senior65.com and it offers clear information and instant quotes without adding any personal information. http://www.senior65.com here.